Home

 All-In Cincinnati

-All-In Cincinnati has partnered with The George Washington University’s Equity Institute to integrate its community-driven policy work into national research.
-This collaboration builds on five years of local success in housing, health, education, and economic mobility, aiming to evaluate and scale the model nationwide.
+All-In Cincinnati is working with the George Washington University’s Institute for Socioeconomic Opportunity to integrate its community-driven policy work into national research.
+This forthcoming collaboration builds on five years of local success in housing, health, education, and economic mobility, aiming to evaluate and scale the model nationwide.

 Closing the Wealth Gap

-The Equity Institute and the Center for Community Resilience have created an innovative framework, first piloted in Cincinnati, to close the wealth gap through targeted, place-based investments.
+The Institute for Socioeconomic Opportunity and the Center for Community Resilience have created an innovative framework, first piloted in Cincinnati, to close the wealth gap through targeted, place-based investments.
 The Opportunity Dashboard, a data-driven tool, helps partners track and simulate the impact of these investments aimed at driving economic and social mobility.

 Summer Institute

-The Equity Institute is launching a two-week Summer Institute at GW, in partnership with Harvard and Drexel, to train students in systems science methods.
+The Institute for Socioeconomic Opportunity is launching a two-week Summer Institute at GW, in partnership with Harvard and Drexel, to train students in systems science methods.
 This program aims to build a pipeline of future researchers addressing disparities in health, wealth, and well-being.

 Meet Our Director: Wendy Ellis

-I am delighted to have the privilege to lead the George Washington University Institute for Racial, Ethnic, and Socioeconomic Equity.
-The Equity Institute will be a wonderful opportunity to raise the visibility and impact of the work I have been dedicated to for my entire professional career.
+I am delighted to have the privilege to lead the George Washington University Institute for Socioeconomic Opportunity.
+The Institute for Socioeconomic Opportunity will be a wonderful opportunity to raise the visibility and impact of the work I have been dedicated to for my entire professional career.
 I am proud to join the community of like-minded students, scholars, and leaders dedicated to eradicating the devastating effects of inequity world-wide.

 The Change We Are Enacting